 For log structure design guidelines, visit the following links:

 Modern industrially-manufactured log structures meet the tighter energy efficiency standards required by the authorities.
+The Air Leakage Rate of the wall, which is important in terms of energy efficiency, is at the same level with modern solutions based on massive logs as with other structural solutions (Report, Vertia Ltd).
 Life cycle research and carbon sinks research offer researchers, professionals and ordinary builders valuable well-founded knowledge (VTT)on the ecology of log buildings.

 Read more about the analysis of the lifecycle of logs > The calculated U-values of a log wall can be compensated for by means of the carbon sink.
 Read more >